-Figure 3.24: Demo model for the planar connector, in which a corner point of a box is constrained to the x-y plane of D.
+Figure 3.25: Demo model for the planar connector, in which a corner point of a box is constrained to the x-y plane of D.

-be careful to avoid overconstraining the system.
+A PlanarConnector constrains a point on body A (located at the origin of C) to move within a plane on body B. Several planar connectors can be employed to constrain body motions in more complicated ways, although one must be careful to avoid overconstraining the system.
 The connector can also be configured to function unilaterally, via its unilateral property, in which case the point is constrained to lie in the half-space defined by $z \ge 0$ with respect to D. Several unilateral PlanarConnectors can therefore be used to implement a cheap and approximate collision mechanism with fixed collision points.